Skip to main content

 em

-em is a relative unit that calculates the length based on the font-size of the element's parent.
+em is a relative unit that calculates length based on the font-size of its parent element.

 Example: